Clearwater, Tampa, St Petersburg, Florida

 The ankle is susceptible to injury since it functions as a weight-bearing joint for the body during standing and walking.
 Some of the more common ankle injuries include:

-Dr. Dennis Lox and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.
+Dennis M. Lox, MD, and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.
 You can contact Dr. Lox by calling the office at (727) 462-5582.